-Is there anything tobacco companies wouldn't do to get cigarettes in front of our kids?
+Is there anything the industry wouldn't do to get addictive products in front of our kids?

-Tobacco companies are spending billions to put their products in front of our kids in stores.
+Tobacco companies spend billions to put their products in front of our kids in stores.

 And the more kids see tobacco, the more likely they are to start smoking.

 Effective Policy Solutions

 Policy, system and environment change are tools to change the places where people live to make the healthy choice the easy choice.
 To reduce harmful exposure to tobacco marketing and access to these dangerous and addictive products, communities may regulate where and how tobacco (including vaping products) is sold.

 Limit the NUMBER of outlets at which tobacco products may be sold.

 Where it's been done: Village of Dolgeville, New York City, City of Newburgh

 Limit the LOCATIONS where tobacco sales are permitted.

 Reducing the prevalence of tobacco sales near youth-centered places, such as schools, reduces youth exposure to pro-tobacco marketing and may have a significant impact on youth smoking initiation.
 Limiting tobacco sales near schools not only reduces environmental cues to use tobacco, but also limits opportunity for underage purchases, including students enlisting adults to purchase for them.

 Where it's been done: Ulster County, Town of Irondequoit, City of Newburgh, Sullivan County, Village of Dolgeville, Village of Tannersville, City of Binghamton

 Prohibit the sale of ALL FLAVORED tobacco products.